Optimization of Tree Ensembles: Case study 1: drug design

 \subsection{Unconstrained optimization results}

 In our first set of experiments, we proceed as follows.
 For each data set, we estimate a random forest model to predict the activity variable using all available independent variables.
 To reduce the computational burden posed by estimating random forest models from such large data sets, we deviate from our previous experiments by using the \texttt{ranger} package in R \citep{wright2017ranger}, which is a faster implementation of the random forest algorithm suited for high dimensional data sets.
 In addition, we follow \cite{ma2015deep} in restricting the number of trees to 100.
-For each such random forest model, we solve the corresponding (unconstrained) tree ensemble optimization problem~\eqref{prob:TEOMIO} using the Benders approach of Section~\ref{subsec:solutionmethods_bendersdecomposition} and the split generation approach of Section~\ref{subsec:solutionmethods_primalconstraintgeneration}.
+For each such random forest model, we solve the (unconstrained) tree ensemble optimization problem~\eqref{prob:TEOMIO} using the Benders approach of Section~\ref{subsec:solutionmethods_bendersdecomposition} and the split generation approach of Section~\ref{subsec:solutionmethods_primalconstraintgeneration}, as well as directly using Gurobi.
 We impose a time limit of two hours.
 We also solve each tree ensemble optimization problem using local search with ten repetitions.
-We consider the following metrics: \begin{itemize} \item $G_{SplitGen}, G_{Benders}$: the optimality gap of the solution produced by the split generation and Benders methods, respectively.
-If $Z_{SplitGen,LB}$ and $Z_{Benders,LB}$ are lower bounds and $Z_{SplitGen,UB}$ and $Z_{Benders,UB}$ are lower bounds, then $G_{SplitGen}$ and $G_{Benders}$ are defined as
+We consider the following metrics: \begin{itemize} \item $G_{Direct}, G_{SplitGen}, G_{Benders}$: the optimality gap of the solution produced by solving the problem directly using Gurobi, solving it using the split generation method and solving it using the Benders methods, respectively.
+If $Z_{m,LB}$ is the lower bound of a method $m$ and $Z_{m,UB}$ is the upper bound, then $G_{m}$ are defined as

 \item $G_{LS}$: the optimality gap of the local search solution, relative to the best split generation solution.
 If $Z_{LS}$ is the local search objective, it is defined as